 So it had now been over a year since Tali had applied to MAF and out of the blue she received a telephone call asking if she was still interested.
 Had God changed his direction for her?
 Tali prayed and prayed to God as to what he wanted from her and she truly felt “that her dream had to die for God to resurrect it as His.”
 She realised at that point that it didn’t matter what she did, that her life was truly God’s and not her own, and he would use it for good.
 So from there, she took up flying again, which believe it or not was more frightening for her than the decision to give up flying.
 Tali explains “What if God took it away from me again?”

 The result was that within 6weeks or so Tali had raised $25,000 and was on her way back to the Training Centre in Mareeba and to this day Tali says “that she still doesn’t understand how.”
 Other people really had faith in her and their generosity astounded her, standing with her and behind her.
 God absolutely gave her the door to walk through.
 Tali is passionate about letting people know that “God has something for them that I would love you to pursue.
 This is absolutely what you are made for.”
 Tali feels that God is absolutely worth dying for and in turn absolutely worth living for.
 There is nothing she wouldn’t do for God.
 Anything is possible with God.

-As for the future, Tali feels her future with God is Myanmar, a country she is absolutely in love with.
-MAF is starting to develop a programme there, where they do not even have airstrips at the present time.
+As for the future, Tali feels her future with God is Myanmar, a country she is absolutely in love with and MAF is starting to develop a programme there.
 Tali’s parting words to me were she really feels God is saying to her – I dare you in life!
 And she feels that this means she should dream big and that she can achieve anything.